StateSpaceModels/ssm/README.md

 The ```model.data.data``` property is a list of 2 links representing a time-series.
 The first link has to be the dates of the timeseries and the second one the values.
 A link is an object with 3 properties:
-- ```datapackage``` (optional) specifying the name of the datapackage where the resource can be find.
-It has to be omitted if the the resource is in the same datapackage.
+- ```datapackage``` (optional) specifying the name of the datapackage where the resource can be found.
+It must be omitted if the the resource is in the same datapackage.
 - ```resource``` (mandatory)
 - ```field``` necessary only in case of resources containing data in [SDF](http://dataprotocols.org/simple-data-format/).